 Customers avoid interaction with salespeople (at least initially).
 Instead, product trials allow them to experience value in a self-service way, which entices them to buy.

 You focus on creating engagement loops so that customers get hooked and keep experiencing value from your product.
-Those engagement loops drive loyalty, increase customer lifetime value, and encourage people to share the product so you acquire new customers.
+Those engagement loops drive loyalty, increase , and so you acquire new customers.

 The result of a PLG motion is that you fundamentally shift the economics of customer acquisition and retention.
 When you want to grow, you invest more in your product instead of investing more in sales and marketing.